 Have you answered these questions?

-- linked to the group assignment page
+- Linked to the group assignment page.

-- Documented how you made your press-fit kit
+- Documented how you made your press-fit kit.

-- Included your original design files
+- Included your original design files.

-- Included your hero shots
+- Included hero shots of your results.

-What does characterise mean?
+What does characterize mean?

 Can I use the Inkscape clone tool for my pressfit kit?